k1729p/Study22/docs/README.md

 <img src="images/orangeSquare.png"> 1.
 With batch file
  <a href="https://github.com/k1729p/Study22/blob/main/0_batch/06%20CURL%20call%20Quarkus.bat">
  <I>"06 CURL call Quarkus.bat"</I></a>
- call the endpoints on Quarkus server.<br>
+ call the endpoints on Quarkus server using command-line tool curl.<br>
 <img src="images/orangeHR-500.png"></P>

 <P><img src="images/greenCircle.png"> 4.1.
 This batch calls the 'read account' endpoint and optionally the 'delete accounts' endpoint.
 The endpoint 'delete accounts' deletes all data from all databases.
-As a result of that action the Account Receiver repeats consuming and processing the Kafka records.
+As a result of that action the Account Receiver will start anew the consuming and the processing of the Kafka records.
 </P>
 <P>
 <IMG src="images/CURLdeleteAccounts.png" height="50" width="200"/><BR>